12 Summer Creative Writing Prompts To Get Your Kids Writing Over Summer

-- If summer was a person, who would they be?
-Describe their appearance, their personality and what would they like doing?
+- If summer was a person, who would it be?
+Describe their appearance, their personality and what would they like to do?

 - You’re on the beach collecting seashells.
 You then hear a calm whisper from one of the seashells.
 It whispers, “Come, find me…” What do you do next?

 - Keep a journal of everything you have done during your summer holidays.
 You can write in your journal daily or weekly.
 And write about your feelings, what you did, what made you happy, what made you sad and anything else.
 You can even include drawings and photographs.

 - Write a limerick about the summer sun.
 Remember a limerick is a funny poem, which normally ends with a surprising ending.
 See our post on how to write a limerick.

 - Feeling bored?
 Create a word cloud with as many words relating to summer.
 See the example of a summer word cloud below.

 - Write a shape poem about the summer.
 Take a look at our Alice in the Wonderland inspired shape poetry for inspiration.

 - Did you read anything interesting over the summer?
 Write a book review.
 What did you like about the book?
 What would you change?
 And out of 5 stars and how much would you rate it?

 - Create your own newspaper company.
 Pretend you are the top reporter at this company and write articles about anything interesting you heard and saw around your town, on the TV or in a magazine.
 You can even release a new issue of your newspaper every week or every day!